 Yet my mother and father’s differences weren’t the only reasons for why I left the Witnesses.
 It was always apparent to me that there was an obvious schism between Jehovah’s way and the way of the World; a political and emotional schism that my cinematic praxis seeks to express.

-Growing into adulthood, my zeal for Jehovah waned, and I had to make the extremely difficult decision to no longer identify as one of Jehovah's Witnesses.
-This meant a number of things.
-Who was I, now that my life indebted eternally was now severed?
-Will I also be severed completely from my family who remain in the Faith?
-These are but a few of the things that sat at the horizon for me, and truthfully still remain there.
+As I grew into adulthood, I had to make the extremely difficult decision to no longer identify as one of Jehovah's Witnesses.
+This posed a number of existential questions for me: who was I, now that my life indebted eternally was severed?
+If I were to leave, would I also be severed from my family who remain in the Faith?
+These were but a few of those questions that sat at that horizon for me.

-Since turning this new leaf, I have made it my duty to help myself and others become more attuned to their innermost feelings, and to help people with the difficult task of navigating the fog of identity and personhood.
+it is my goal to make films that interrogate my feelings and experiences, to map out my intersectional identity as an adult, an ex-cult member, a mixed heritage Indigenous person, and as an artist.
+I have made it my mission as a filmmaker to help myself and others become more attuned to their innermost feelings and to help people with the difficult task of navigating the fog of personhood.

 I may not be able to carry people into Paradise but I can certainly try to help myself and others make sense of where they are, who they are, and how they are.